Minority Language Policy in China: An Extrapolation

 Former Malaysian prime minister Najib Razak kept claiming his innocence for several years.
 He had not stolen any money, and the allegations against him were just ”vile” and ”malicious”.
 But in July this year the final verdict was made, Razak was found guilty and he was sentenced to 12 years in prison.

 Once upon a time, Korean old ladies were guaranteed a serene old-age surrounded by the love and care of their families.
 Nowadays, Korean grandmothers are often abandoned, and only one resort is left to escape the “Big Bad Wolf” of poverty.
 Unfortunately, this is the happy ending–less tale of the Bacchus Ladies: old prostitutes hanging around the streets of Seoul.

-What is happening in East and Southeast Asia?
-September 2020
+Last month in East and Southeast Asia- September 2020

 The dogs of Beijing

 What started as a silly game among exchange students revealed a political and social issue in the city of Beijing.
 Since 2003 “dangerous” dog breeds and those reaching a height of more than 35 centimeters are banned from the capital’s inner districts.
 Interestingly, it took the city’s authorities 10 years until the law was strictly enforced.
 Since then regulations got more stringent.
 The article sums up the events and aims to incorporate the issue into the broader historical background of dog keeping in China.

 “Excuse me, do you only sell ceramics here?”

 Small enterprise clusters in the sub-rural areas of Vietnam surprise with their seemingly counterintuitive but lucrative business logic.
 Unique skills, symbiotic collaboration patterns and market dynamics have often developed over centuries.
 But the face of clusters such as Bát Tràng ceramics village is changing, now more than ever in the light of resource exploitation, COVID-19 and the advent of technology.

 Out of sight, out of mind: where our waste really goes